PuZZleDucK/Inclusivity-2020-January/slides/slide2.md

 Note:
 What are we going to cover tonight
-Why do this now...
-SFD
+Why do this now... for SFD?

 ---